DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![cpu1200](imgs/results/cpu1200.png)

 As we can see, scalability is pretty good but, with high number of processes, it is limited by the very low time spent.
 As we would expect, `init` and `update` take almost all the time, with `update` being the most time-consuming part.
-However, as the number of MPI tasks increases, we can see that the time spent on `sendrecv` increases, being comparable to the time spent on the other two parts for 16 MPI tasks.
+However, as the number of MPI tasks increases, we can see that the time spent on `sendrecv` increases, being nearly comparable with the time spent on the other two parts for 16 MPI tasks.

 Let's see how things change with a larger matrix: